kaustavha/luvit-docs/doc/api/modules.markdown

 `require('./some-library')` would attempt to load `./some-library/lib/some-library.js`.

-This is the extent of Node.js's awareness of package.json files.
+This is the extent of luvit's awareness of package.json files.

-If there is no package.json file present in the directory, then Node.js will attempt to load an `index.js` or `index.node` file out of that directory.
+If there is no package.json file present in the directory, then luvit will attempt to load an `index.js` or `index.node` file out of that directory.
 For example, if there was no package.json file in the above example, then `require('./some-library')` would attempt to load: